d-babinski/d-babinski.github.io/_shaders/multiple-lights.md

 gallery:
 ---

-Upgraded previous shader to allow for detail maps and their normals, aswell as normal maps.
-Example material looks like this:
+Moved previous shader for single light into its own cginc file, and modified it to allow for multiple lights including directionals, cookies, vertex and harmonic lights for all lights exceeding the realtime light limit on current quality settings, aswell as working point and spot lights with and without cookies.

 ![Shader](../../assets/images/shaders/hlsl/multiple-lights.png)